UCL-CCS/EasyVVUQ/docs/hier_sparse_grid_tutorial.rst

 Hierarchical sparse grid tutorial
 ==============

-This tutorial shows how to use a sparse Stochastic Collocation sampler in EasyVVUQ.
+This tutorial shows how to use a sparse Stochastic Collocation (SC) sampler in EasyVVUQ.
 We will assume you are familiar with the basic building block of an EasyVVUQ Campaign.
 If not, see the basic tutorial `here <https://github.com/UCL-CCS/EasyVVUQ/blob/dev/docs/basic_tutorial.rst>`_.